Oeselians

-Oeselians or Osilians is a historical name for the people who prior to the Northern Crusades in the 13th century lived in the Estonian island of Saaremaa (Ösel) — the Baltic Sea island was also referred as Oeselia or Osilia in written records dating from around that time.
-In Viking Age literature, the inhabitants were often included under the name "Vikings from Estonia".
+Oeselians or Osilians is a historical name for the people who prior to the Northern Crusades in the 13th century lived in the Estonian island of Saaremaa (Ösel) – the Baltic Sea island was also referred as Oeselia or Osilia in written records dating from around that time.
+In Viking Age literature, the inhabitants were often included under the name "Vikings from Estonia", as written by Saxo Grammaticus in the late 12th century.
 The earliest known use of the word in the (Latinised) form of "Oeselians" in writing was by Henry of Livonia in the 13th century.
 The inhabitants of Saaremaa (Ösel) are also mentioned in a number of historic written sources dating from the Estonian Viking Age.

 On the eve of Northern Crusades, the people then residing in Saaremaa were described in the Livonian Rhymed Chronicle: "The Oeselians, neighbors to the Kurs (Curonians), are surrounded by the sea and never fear strong armies as their strength is in their ships.
 In summers when they can travel across the sea they oppress the surrounding lands by raiding both Christians and pagans."

 Battles and raids

 The Chronicle of Henry of Livonia describes a fleet of sixteen ships and five hundred Oeselians ravaging the area that is now southern Sweden, then belonging to Denmark.
 In the XIVth book of Gesta Danorum, Saxo Grammaticus describes a battle on Öland in 1170 in which the Danish king Valdemar I mobilised his entire fleet to curb the incursions of Couronian and Estonian pirates.

-The Livonian Chronicle describes the Oeselians as using two kinds of ships, the piratica and the liburna.
+The Livonian Rhymed Chronicle describes the Oeselians as using two kinds of ships, the piratica and the liburna.
 The former was a warship, the latter mainly a merchant ship.
 A piratica could carry approximately 30 men and had a high prow shaped like a dragon or a snakehead as well as a quadrangular sail.

 Religion and mythology

 The superior god of Oeselians as described by Henry of Livonia was called Tharapita.
-According to the legend in the chronicle Tharapita was born on a forested mountain in Virumaa (Vironia), mainland Estonia from where he flew to Oesel, Saaremaa.
+According to the legend in the chronicle, Tharapita was born on a forested mountain in Virumaa (Vironia), mainland Estonia from where he flew to Oesel, Saaremaa.
 The name Taarapita has been interpreted as "Taara, help!"
 (Taara a(v)ita in Estonian) or "Taara keeper" (Taara pidaja).
 Taara is associated with the Scandinavian god Thor.
 The story of Tharapita's or Taara's flight from Vironia to Saaremaa has been associated with a major meteor disaster estimated to have happened in 660 ± 85 B.C. that formed Kaali crater in Saaremaa.

 Language

 Henry of Livonia wrote about an encounter between the Oeselian pagans and a captured Christian missionary, Frederick of Zelle, during the 13th century.
 The Oeselians are quoted using the words "Laula!
 Laula!
-Pappi!" when torturing the missionary.
+Pappi!"
+(Sing!
+Sing!
+Priest!) when torturing the missionary.
 This Finnic expression has been suggested to support the identification of Oeselians as a Finnic language group at that time.